wirdapp/WirdAppBackend/WirdBackend/README.md

 # WirdBackend
-RESTful version of 'Ramadan Competition' using Django Rest framework
+RESTful version of 'Ramadan contest' using Django Rest framework

 Check the description of the website at wird.app/